MicrosoftDocs/visualstudio-docs/docs/data-tools/bind-wpf-controls-to-data-in-visual-studio.md

 ---
-title: Bind WPF controls to data with ADO.NET - Part 1 (.NET Framework)
+title: Bind WPF controls to data with ADO.NET (.NET Framework)
 description: Bind WPF controls to data with ADO.NET.
 To create these data-bound controls, drag items from the Data Sources window onto the WPF Designer in Visual Studio. ms.date: 11/04/2016 ms.topic: how-to